Acry/SDL-Ball/docs/Developer/Managers.md

 **Singletons provide a global access mechanism to an object.**
 **Singletons are a global variable dressed up in some awkward syntax.**

-Von Singletons bin ich gearde nicht mehr überzeugt.
+Von Singletons bin ich nicht mehr überzeugt.

 ## Manager Types